pombredanne/centidb/docs/intro.rst

 Underneath a few interesting things just occurred.
-Since the engine had no ``people`` collection, a key prefix was allocated using :py:meth:`Store.count`, and records representing the counter and the collection have already been written.
+Since the engine had no ``people`` collection, a key prefix was allocated using :py:meth:`Store.count`, and records representing the counter and the collection were written.

 Insertion